xescugc/jsmoo/README.md

     address:  { is: 'rw', isa: 'object' },
     valid:    { is: 'rw', isa: 'boolean'},
-    city:     { is: 'rw', isa: 'City' }, // Your types });
+    city:     { is: 'rw', isa: 'City' }, // Your types
+    even:     { is: 'rw', isa: isEven }, // Your custom validation });

   const city = new City();